SriVigneswaran7/ChefScale/README.md

 I have reflected on several areas where the application could be further enhanced to meet or exceed industry standards if time permitted:

-- **Persistent Data Storage (Room/DataStore):** Implementing a database solution would allow user preferences (favorites and dark mode settings) to persist across sessions.
+- **Persistent Data Storage (Room/DataStore):** Implementing a database solution would allow user preferences (favourites and dark mode settings) to persist across sessions.

 - **Dedicated Notification Channel:** Creating a proper Android Notification Channel for the timer alert would give users fine-grained control over the alert sound and importance.

-- **Haptic Feedback:** Adding subtle haptic feedback using the VIBRATE service for key interactions, such as adding a recipe to favorites.
+- **Haptic Feedback:** Adding subtle haptic feedback using the VIBRATE service for key interactions, such as adding a recipe to favourites.

 - **Dynamic Theming:** Allowing the user to select an accent colour that overrides the default Material 3 palette.